Tagada85/playground-JhRqS7m6/statement.md

 You may here a lot about functional programming lately.
 Functional programming relies on writing pure functions.
 So, what makes a function pure ?

- - No side effects, doesn’t change anything outside of it’s scope
+ - No side effects, doesn’t change anything outside of its scope
  - Gets its data from its arguments only
  - Return a value or another function